Lëtzebuerger Journal

 The Lëtzebuerger Journal (/lb/, lit.
-'Luxembourgish Newspaper') is an online magazine in Luxembourg.
+'Luxembourgish Newspaper') is a Luxembourgish online magazine.
 It was formerly a daily newspaper published six times a week until 1 January 2021.
 The online magazine is currently managed by Daniel Nepgen (managing director), Lynn Warken (content director) and Melody Hansen (editor-in-chief).

 History and profile

 Lëtzebuerger Journal was first published on 5 April 1948, replacing the Obermosel-Zeitung and l'Unio'n, which ceased publication the same year.
 Both of those newspapers were attempts to create a mass-circulation liberal newspaper, like the Luxemburger Zeitung of the pre-war era, which had a long tradition, but had been discredited politically.
 Although the paper was published in German it also had sections published in French.